Babs Keating: Offaly

-On 21 October 1997 Keating was appointed manager of the Offaly senior hurling team.
-Offaly, unlike Laois, had enjoyed much success in the recent past.
-They had won the All-Ireland title in 1994 and were generally regarded as one of the most skilful groups of hurlers in the country.
-Unfortunately, the team also earned a reputation for being lazy when it came to training.
-This was something that Keating set out to rectify, however, he quickly earned the enmity of some key players.
+On 21 October 1997, Keating was appointed manager of the Offaly senior hurling team.
+Offaly, unlike Laois, had had several successes in the preceding years.
+They had won the All-Ireland title in 1994 and were regarded as one of the most skillful groups of hurlers in the country.
+The team also earned a reputation for being lazy when it came to training.
+While this was something that Keating sought to rectify, he earned the enmity of some key players.
 Relations is the dressing room were frosty at best, however, Keating's feelings weren't properly expressed until after the 1998 Leinster final defeat by Kilkenny.
-In a post-match interview Keating lamented his players performance and described the team as "sheep in a heap."
+In a post-match interview Keating lamented his players performance and described the team as "sheep in a heap".
 The Offaly players took umbrage to his statement and effectively forced Keating out as manager.
 He was replaced by Michael Bond and Offaly later went on to win the All-Ireland title.